juarez-gonza/stm32_playground/README.md

 installations can be done manually via the links provided on each item (please read the NOTE, such as the current CMake note).
-Another option is to use the `install_script.ps1`, this command will attempt to recognize if a program exists or not, and install it via chocolatey if not found on the system (just beware I learnt powershell scripting for this only purpose at 1am in the morning):
+Another option is to use the `install_script.ps1`, this command will attempt to recognize if a program exists or not, and install it via chocolatey if not found on the system (just beware I learnt powershell scripting for this sole purpose at 1am in the morning):

 ## PROGRAM LIST

 ### PROGRAM LIST: CHOCOLATEY

     * git (https://community.chocolatey.org/packages/git.install)
     * mingw (https://community.chocolatey.org/packages/mingw)